Experienced Theft Defense Attorneys in Tampa, Florida

-How Is Theft Defined in Florida?
+How is Theft Defined in Florida?

 As found in Florida Code Section 812.014, a person commits an act of theft when they knowingly use or endeavor to use the property of another with the intent to deprive the other person of their right to the property or “appropriate the property” to their own use.
 In other words, taking another’s property with the intent to deprive them of the property or make it yours without the other person’s consent is considered theft in the eyes of the law.

-Penalties for Theft
+What are the Penalties for Theft in Florida?

 The penalties for theft are determined by the degree of theft committed, which is determined by the value of the property involved.
 For example, first-degree petty theft, which is committed when the property is valued up to $299, can result in a period of incarceration of up to one year and a $1,000 fine.
 Second-degree petty theft, which includes theft of property valued under $100, is punishable by a fine of up to $500 and up to 60 days in jail.